monarch-initiative/gpsea/docs/user-guide/predicates/mode_of_inheritance_predicate.rst

 >>> from gpsea.analysis.predicate.genotype import ModeOfInheritancePredicate
 >>> gt_predicate = ModeOfInheritancePredicate.autosomal_recessive(is_frameshift_or_stop_gain)
 >>> gt_predicate.display_question()
-'What is the genotype group?: HOM_REF, HET, BIALLELIC_ALT'
+'What is the genotype group: HOM_REF, HET, BIALLELIC_ALT'

-The `gt_predicate` can be used in downstream analysis, such as in :class:
+The `gt_predicate` can be used in downstream analysis, such as in :class:`~gpsea.analysis.pcats.HpoTermAnalysis`.